yash-sharma1/docs-site/docs/guides/concepts/bc-slashing.md

 ## Unjail
 The malicious validators who are slashed by the previous cases will be set to `jailed` along with a duration setting as well due to the malicious or negative behaviors.
 We can set it to ‘unjailed’ by sending a side-unjail transaction if the validation passed.

+When your validator is `unjailed` on binance chain, it must wait for the next UTC 0:00 to join validatorsest again.

 ### Transaction Validation
 * validator address must not be empty
 * side chain id exists